 Here's the deal, the business world is always evolving, thanks to technology.
-McKinsey reports 25-46% of existing workforce activities in Australia could be automated by 2030, so if you're resisting change or ignoring the call to technologically grow, you'll probably get left behind.
-Not only that, but you'll also miss out on innovative ways to reduce costs, improve productivity and increase revenue.
+McKinsey reports 25-46% of existing workforce activities in Australia could be automated by 2030, so if you're resisting change or ignoring the call to grow technologically, you'll probably get left behind.
+Not only that, but you'll also miss out on the many benefits of business automation, such as reducing costs, improving productivity and increasing revenue.

 Time is a finite resource and should be treated as such.
 With employees spending hours performing routine, repetitive tasks, this not only squanders time and increases costs, but employees can also often feel bored and unengaged in carrying out these tasks.

-Free up employees time by implementing automation and they will no longer be stuck performing tasks by rote and are free to add more value to the business by collaborating on creative business solutions and strategy.
-With automation, human error and the need for overtime to complete tasks is mostly eliminated, saving even more time.
+Free up employees time by implementing automation and they will no longer be stuck performing tasks by rote and are free to add more value to the business by collaborating on creative business solutions and strategies.
+Plus, with automation, human error and the need for overtime to complete tasks is mostly eliminated, saving even more time.

-Put simply, manual tasks, performed by a human one-at-a-time and at a slower rate than automated tasks, will cost more money.
+Put simply, manual tasks, performed by a human one at a time and at a slower rate than automated tasks, will cost more money.
 Plus human error may occur, slowing down the process even further.
-Automation allows you to accomplish more by using fewer labour resources.
+One of the benefits of business automation is that it allows you to accomplish more by using fewer labour resources.
 By automating repeated and routine actions, your employees can focus on more important duties that require that special 'human touch'.

 A customer will always remember a poor experience longer than a good one.
 By implementing business process automation, you are stacking the odds in your favour by providing more good experiences.
 While the human touch is needed in some customer service instances, automated customer service can be the first touchpoint.
-Automation can include a chatbot or digital help centre, providing your customers and clients with 24/7 support without the larger cost associated with human representatives.
+A chatbot or digital help centre can provide your customers and clients with 24/7 support without the larger costs associated with human representatives.

 For those organisations where emails or 'contact us' forms are the primary communication channel, setting up an automation platform to intercept and categorise requests (as well automatically respond to those that are applicable) can help to take the burden off employees.